-Master's degree in Nursing with one or more professional certifications is placed at Level II.
+Master's degree in Nursing with one or more professional certifications (beyond requirements for the position) is placed at Level II.

-Bachelor's degree in Nursing with one or more professional certifications is placed at Level III.
+Bachelor's degree in Nursing with one or more professional certifications (beyond requirements for the position) is placed at Level III.